stickhero23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This scripts creates an empty file called hello
 The 5-execute script adds exeute permission on owner file This file gives multiple permissions
+The script adds execute permission to all users